lucarossi147/godot_2d_game_tutorial/README.md

-# godot_2d_game_tutorial
-First game developed with godot engine following the tutorial in the documentation
+# First game developed with Godot game engine
+This game has been developed using the step-by-step guide that can be found in Godot website.

+To use it as a template or test some stuff just download this repo and import it using Godot engine.